rodydavis/vscode_ipad/README.md

 # vscode_ipad

-A Proof of COncept, VSCode on the iPad.
+A Proof of Concept, VSCode on the iPad.

 ## Getting Started